 On the Oceanis 41.1, sailing is comfortable and well-balanced thanks to a hull, designed by Finot Conq.
 With the mast now further aft, the sail plan is now optimal and she demonstrates outstanding speed and stability under sail.With the minutest details lending themselves to personalisation, the lines of the Oceanis 41.1 interior are airy and harmonious in all layouts.
 With a choice of woodwork, colours and lining materials, not to mention the number of cabins and shower rooms, there has been a considerable leap forwards on the Oceanis 41.1 in the way it adapts to different crew configurations and lifestyles on board.
 The generous space in the owner cabin is worthy of a 45’ cruiser and enables you to face the bed forward.

 Deck equipment: Bimini Top, Cockpit shower, Cockpit speakers, Cockpit table, Dinghy, Sprayhood, Steering wheel (2), Wind Instruments, Windlass

-Rigging / Sails: Roller furling Genoa, full batten main
+Rigging / Sails: Batten Main Sail, Roller furling Genoa

-Electronics & facilities: Autopilot, Bow thruster, CD player, Depth sounder, Electric fridge, Funs in all cabins, GPS ploter, Gas oven, Log & speed, Radio, USB sockets in all cabins, VHF, Wind instruments, electric winch, solar panel
+Electronics & facilities: Autopilot, CD player, Depth sounder, Electric fridge, Funs in all cabins, GPS plotter, Gas oven, Log & speed, Radio, USB sockets in all cabins, VHF, electric toilets, solar panel